Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

-Figures~\ref{Fig_DD}(a,c,e,g) show the pair correlations for all possible signs $(\tau_1, \tau_2)$ in lightly doped spin backgrounds: $120^{\circ}$ AF [Fig.~\ref{Fig_DD}(a,c)], QSL [Fig.~\ref{Fig_DD}(e)] and stripy AF [Fig.~\ref{Fig_DD}(g)].
-We choose typical parameters which are deep inside each parent phase.
-For different ratios $J_2/J_1=(t_2/t_1)^2$, the power-law decayed pair correlations can always be realized at certain signs $(\tau_1, \tau_2)$.
-As shown in Fig.~\ref{Fig_DD}(a, c), although the parent spin backgrounds are the same, the power-law-decayed pair correlations emerge at $(\tau_1, \tau_2)=(-,+)$ with $1<\eta_{\mathrm{sc}}<2$ when $J_2/J_1=0.03$ or $J_2/J_1=0.01$ while it switches to $(\tau_1, \tau_2)=(-,-)$ with a much slower decay rate $\eta_{\mathrm{sc}}\approx0.82$ for $J_2/J_1=0.05$.
+We compute the pair correlations for all $(\tau_1, \tau_2)$ in lightly doped spin backgrounds: $120^{\circ}$ AF [Fig.~\ref{Fig_DD}(a,c)], QSL [Fig.~\ref{Fig_DD}(e)] and stripy AF [Fig.~\ref{Fig_DD}(g)].
+We choose typical parameters of each parent phase and find that the power-law decayed pair correlations can always be realized at certain signs $(\tau_1, \tau_2)$.
+As shown in Fig.~\ref{Fig_DD}(a, c), although the parent spin backgrounds are the same, the power-law-decayed pair correlations emerge at $(\tau_1, \tau_2)=(-,+)$ with $1<\eta_{\mathrm{sc}}<2$ when $J_2/J_1=0.03,0.01$ for $L_y=4$ while it switches to $(\tau_1, \tau_2)=(-,-)$ with a much slower decay rate $\eta_{\mathrm{sc}}\approx0.82$ for $J_2/J_1=0.05$.
 Further increasing the ratio $J_2/J_1$ deep inside the parent spin background QSL with $J_2/J_1=0.12$ or the stripy AF with $J_2/J_1=0.24$ [see Fig.~\ref{Fig_DD}(e, g)], the pair correlations at $(\tau_1, \tau_2)=(-,-)$ become fairly strong against distance with exponent $\eta_{\mathrm{sc}}\lesssim1$, suggesting the robust superconductivity in both cases.
-Moreover, we find the main features are qualitatively consistent when increasing the doping or the system size [see Fig.~\ref{Fig_DD}(b,d,f,h) and more results see supplemental material\cite{SM}], demonstrating the validity of the features mentioned above within a finite range of light doping.
-These observations illustrate that superconductivity can be obtained from doping distinct parent Mott insulators, not only from the QSL.
+Moreover, the main features are qualitatively consistent when increasing the doping or the system size, as Fig.~\ref{Fig_DD}(b,d,f,h) shows, and the pair correlations become weakened with increasing doping.
+On wider cylinders with widths larger than $L_y=4$, as shown in Fig.~\ref{Fig_Wide} (a), we also find algebraically decayed pair correlations at light doping with $\eta_{\mathrm{sc}}\approx 1.6$ for $L_y=5$, $\eta_{\mathrm{sc}}\approx 1.4$ for $L_y=6$ and $\eta_{\mathrm{sc}}\approx 1.3$ for $L_y=8$.
+The exponent $\eta_{\mathrm{sc}} < 2$ suggests robust SC with divergent susceptibility towards 2D.
+These results illustrate that superconductivity can be obtained from doping distinct Mott insulators, not only from the QSL.
 More crucially, the realization of superconductivity requires specific hopping signs and finite NNN hopping.

+\emph {The common features for phases with quasi-long-range superconductivity order.---}Although the parent spin backgrounds are distinct before doping, there are common features when the quasi-long-range SC order establishes after doping.